 Months later, on Oct.
 9, ’76, Jay Fry and his 3-months-pregnant wife, Robin, both 24, were shot-gunned to death in their home just 9 days prior to a scheduled hearing on the Kroger case.
 My father, Logan County State’s Attorney Roger W. Thompson (1972-1980), alerted authorities the morning of Oct.
 10th that Jay Fry and Ruth Martin were witnesses in the Kroger shoplifting case.
 On October 18, Smrekar and three of his friends were at the Logan County Courthouse for a hearing on the Kroger case, and Russell was arrested for the Fry double homicide.
 Following his arrest, information began to surface about another probable victim, Michael David Mansfield.

-Smrekar was ultimately convicted for the Fry double homicide and sentenced to 100 to 300 years.
+Smrekar was ultimately convicted for the Fry double homicide and sentenced to two consecutive terms of 100 to 300 years.
 As for Mansfield, there was very little evidence in his case, which has made his murder the toughest one to solve.
-Russell had two girlfriends, though, at the time of the disappearances of Mansfield and Martin, and they undoubtedly know more than they’ve ever admitted.
+Russell had two girlfriends at the time of the disappearances of Mansfield and Martin, and they undoubtedly know more than they’ve ever admitted.
 Both women are still living, and one can’t seem to keep her stories straight.
 She also conceded that she “probably lied” to police in ’76 when I confronted her about her dramatic inconsistencies and contradictions.
 Follow-up interrogation is in order.

-Back in ’76, crime lab analysis was unable to determine the exact blood type on the T-shirt, but with today’s technological advancements, DNA testing could yield important findings with respect to the blood and possible perspiration that existed in the cotton material.
-In light of Krueger’s egregious lies and the importance of the details relating to the T-shirt, that evidence most assuredly did not disappear by accident, and it also didn’t sprout legs and walk out of the LPD on its own.
-Krueger should be investigated and interrogated about the missing T-shirt and his blatant lies to former State’s Attorney Thompson and to me.
-His lies have demonstrated an intention to obstruct justice and cover-up critical information connected to evidence in an unsolved murder.
+Back in ’76, crime lab analysis was unable to determine the exact blood type on the T-shirt, but with today’s technological advancements DNA testing could yield important findings with respect to the blood and possible perspiration that existed in the cotton material.
+In light of Krueger’s egregious lies and the importance of the details relating to the T-shirt, that evidence most assuredly did not disappear (if it’s really missing) by accident, and it also didn’t sprout legs and walk out of the LPD on its own.
+During this passage of time, Krueger should have been investigated and interrogated about the bloody T-shirt and his blatant lies to former State’s Attorney Thompson and to me.
+His lies have demonstrated a clear intent to obstruct justice and cover-up critical information connected to vital blood evidence in an unsolved murder.